Is Quinoa Low FODMAP? Yes, At Most Realistic Portions

 2. Anyone doing a strict elimination phase who wants to simplify.
 Wheat and barley are fructan-heavy and also contain gluten.
 Cutting them out during elimination is standard.
 Quinoa fills the grain slot without any of that overlap.

-Just confirm the package says gluten-free on the label if celiac-level avoidance matters to you.
+Confirm the package says gluten-free on the label if celiac-level avoidance matters to you.
 Some quinoa is processed in facilities that also handle wheat.

 Practical swaps